hamlet2k/SphereConnect/docs/project/project_data_structures.md

 - `categories`: Array of linked category IDs (many-to-many via junction table).
   - Used for filtering objectives by category.
   - Populated when creating or updating objectives.
+- `allowed_ranks`: Array of rank IDs.
+  - Determines which ranks can see the objective.
+  - Backend enforces visibility strictly by membership in this array.
+  - UI auto-selects ranks with equal or lower seniority (higher hierarchy_level) by default when a rank is selected, but users may override.

 **Notes:**
 - Objectives reference categories by **ID**, not by name.